phrp720/aw-sync-suite/aw-sync-agent/README.md

     - `title` must match `"test.*"` (e.g., "test case").
 - **drop**: If set to `true`, the record will be dropped if the `target` conditions are met.

 > [!Note]
 > - Filters can be combined to perform multiple operations on the same data record(plain && regex replacement).
 > - Filters are applied in the order they are defined in the configuration file.
 > - Filters can be disabled by setting the `enabled` field to `false`.
 > - Filters that have the drop field set to `true` will not perform any replacement operations.
+> - Filters that have a category field must not perform any replacement operations otherwise it will be marked as invalid.

 ## Makefile Commands